When Coordination Is Avoidable: A Monotonicity Analysis of Organizational Tasks: Results

-To test the Bridge Theorem's predictions experimentally, we run multi-agent simulations where coordination can be cleanly toggled and costs are directly measurable in tokens (see Materials and Methods).
-In the coordinated condition, an orchestrator plans assignments and passes intermediate outputs between agents.
+To illustrate the framework's prediction in a multi-agent AI setting, we run simulations where coordination can be cleanly toggled and costs are directly measurable in tokens (see Materials and Methods).
+In the coordinated condition, an orchestrator plans assignments, passes intermediate outputs between agents, and reconciles conflicts where needed.
 In the uncoordinated condition, agents receive only their sub-task descriptions and their outputs are concatenated without review.
 We select ten tasks spanning the monotonicity spectrum and run each under both conditions across three models (GPT-4.1 mini, Claude Haiku 4.5, Claude Sonnet 4.5; 10 repetitions at temperature~0).
+Validity is assessed against pre-specified task criteria by an LLM judge, with programmatic checks for the resource-constrained tasks.

-The prediction holds across all three model families (Table~\ref{tab:demonstration_multimodel}).
-For GPT-4.1 mini, all six monotonic tasks achieve 100\% validity in both conditions, while every non-monotonic task drops to 0\% validity without coordination.
-Both Claude models replicate this pattern, with uncoordinated non-monotonic tasks failing at 0\% across all four tasks.
-Some variance appears on monotonic tasks in the Claude models (marketing-content at 90\% and 70\%, sequential tasks at 50--80\%), reflecting model capability rather than CALM violations.
-Non-monotonic tasks, by contrast, fail at 0\% without exception across all three model families.
-Coordinated runs consume 2.3--4.4$\times$ more tokens (SI Table S4).
-The simulations validate the Bridge Theorem as a practical tool for coordination design, not just a theoretical classification, and SI Text S3 provides a corresponding decision procedure with five plain-language heuristic tests and worked examples.
+The prediction holds across all three models (Table~\ref{tab:demonstration_multimodel}).
+For GPT-4.1 mini, all six monotonic-or-ordered tasks achieve 100\% validity in both conditions, while every non-monotonic task drops to 0\% validity without coordination.
+The Claude models replicate the boundary result: uncoordinated non-monotonic tasks fail at 0\% across all four tasks, while monotonic tasks remain near ceiling.
+Remaining variance on ordering-only tasks tracks model capability rather than violating the framework.
+Validity is binary in these runs, whereas organizational failures more often manifest as gradual degradation or rework.
+Coordinated runs consume 2.3--4.4 times more tokens (SI Table S7) and substantially recover non-monotonic validity.